This page is based on our national identity theft fact sheet...specific state/territory pages are coming soon!

 6. Report it to the police

 If you believe you are the victim of one of the crimes explained above, you can report it to the police.
 If your situation involves a nude or sexual image of a young person, it’s a good idea to get some free legal advice before going to the police.
-You can send us a Lawmail, contact the Legal Aid service for your State or Territory or visit your local Community Legal Centre.
+You can contact the Legal Aid service for your State or Territory or visit your local Community Legal Centre.
 If someone is threatening or scaring you, please contact the police immediately.

 This information was last updated 15 November 2013.